out61h/rtl/README.md

 # RTL: RunTime Library

-RTL is a substitution of the C++ standard runtime library with some additional features.
+RTL is a very small (partial) substitution of the C++ standard runtime library with some additional features.

 ## About the Project